isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

   ``.Dhcp4["shared-networks"][].subnet4[]["reservation-mode"]`` (highest
   priority: overrides all others)

-For deciding what ``"reservation-mode"`` to choose, you may refer to the following decision diagram:
+To decide which ``"reservation-mode"`` to choose, the following decision diagram may be useful:

 ::